esumerfd/key-drone/README.md

 # key-drone

 A Clojure library designed to allow an AR Drone to be controlled from the keyboard.
+This is an extensio of the awesome work by @gigasquid on https://github.com/gigasquid/clj-drone.

 Writen to help me learn clojure so feel free to send me code improvement ideas.